atomvm/atomvm_rebar3_plugin/README.md

 A `rebar3` plugin for simplifying development of Erlang applications targeted for the <a href="http://github.com/bettio/AtomVM">AtomVM</a> Erlang abstract machine.

-This `rebar3` plugin provides targets for generation AtomVM packbeam files from your `rebar3` project and its dependencies and flashing them to ESP32 devices.
+This `rebar3` plugin provides the following targets:

+* `packbeam`  Generate AtomVM packbeam files from your `rebar3` project and its dependencies.
+* `esp32_flash`  Flash AtomVM packbeam files to ESP32 devices over a serial connection.

-The `atomvm_rebar3_plugin` plugin makes use of the <a href="https://github.com/fadushin/packbeam">packbeam</a> tool.
+The `atomvm_rebar3_plugin` plugin makes use of the <a href="https://github.com/fadushin/packbeam">packbeam</a> tool, internally.

 ## Getting Started